org-tigris-jsapar/jsapar/docs/basics_schema.md

 1. `<csvschema>`
 1. `<fixedwidthschema>`

 Depending on the choice here, the rest of the schema will be different.
+Please note that `csvschema` can be used for any type of delimited input/output, not only **comma** separated.

 ### The line separator
 On this level you may also specify what type of line separator your input or output have.
 You can use any character